Palks-Studio/billing-system/README.md

 - Deposit tracking and cumulative recording per quote
 - Secure PDF invoice download from the payment interface
 - Deposit tracking by status (not invoiced, awaiting payment, paid) with filters and pagination
 - Monthly close for paid deposits with CSV export and JSON archive
+- Support for individual and business clients with automatic adaptation of company identification fields
+- Professional insurance information management (insurer, policy number and insurer contact details)

 ---